 Rosé wine: A dry rosé — even a rosé Champagne!
 Because the goat cheese is such a prominent flavor in this recipe, I’d look for a rosé from Sancerre, as that region is known for its goat cheese and the wines pair beautifully together!

 White wine: Steer clear of white wines that are too acidic, and instead reach for something with a bit more complexity, such as an unoaked Chardonnay or a rich Viognier (though I insist you try this with a red first, it’s the best pairing!).

-If you make Roast Rack of Lamb, please let me know by leaving a rating and review below!
+Beyond excited for you to enjoy this with your loved ones.
+If you make Roast Rack of Lamb recipe, please let us know by leaving a rating and review below!